segmentio/segment-docs/src/connections/destinations/catalog/actions-recombee/index.md

 ## Reporting successful recommendations

-You can inform Recombee that a specific interaction resulted from a successful recommendation (meaning the recommendations were presented to a user, and the user clicked on one of the items) by setting the ID of the successful recommendation request in the `Recommendation ID` field of the action (this is the `recomm_id` property by default).
-You can read more about this setting in Recombee's [Reported Metrics documentations](https://docs.recombee.com/admin_ui.html#reported-metrics){:target="_blank"}
+You can inform Recombee that a specific interaction resulted from a successful recommendation (meaning the recommendations were presented to a user and the user clicked on one of the items) by setting the ID of the successful recommendation request in the `Recommendation ID` field of the action (this is the `recomm_id` property by default).
+You can read more about this setting in Recombee's [Reported Metrics documentation](https://docs.recombee.com/admin_ui.html#reported-metrics){:target="_blank"}

 Sending the `Recommendation ID` gives you precise numbers about successful recommendations in the KPI section of the [Recombee Admin UI](https://admin.recombee.com){:target="_blank"}.
 This explicit feedback also helps improve the output of the recommendation models.